standard-for-public-code/standard-for-public-code/introduction.md

 The Standard for Public Code is a method for developing civic and source code for public purposes.

-We define ‘public code’ as open source software developed by public administrations (like cities), together with the policy and guidance needed for reuse.
+We define ‘public code’ as open source software developed by public public organisations, together with the policy and guidance needed for reuse.

-The Foundation for Public Code helps cities share and adopt open source software, build sustainable developer communities and create a thriving ecosystem for public code.
+The [Foundation for Public Code](https://publiccode.net/) helps public organisations share and adopt open source software, build sustainable developer communities and create a thriving ecosystem for public code.

+## The goals for the Standard

 The Standard:
-    * guides cities to the criteria they need to meet for their code to be included for Foundation stewardship
+    * guides organisations to the criteria they need to meet for their code to be included for Foundation stewardship
     * provides reassurance that all code under Foundation stewardship is high quality and reusable

-## The goals for the Standard

-The Standard for Public Code gives cities a model for building their own open source solutions to enable successful future reuse by other cities.
-It includes guidance for policymakers, city administrators, developers and vendors.

-* Function as a *Standard* for public code
+* The Standard for Public Code does this by:
-    * Set out a common terminology for public code development
+    * setting out a common terminology for public code development
-    * Measures that can help develop high quality public code
+    * establishing measures to help develop high quality public code
-    * Guidance on how to implement the standards
+    * providing guidance on how to implement the standards

-## Who is this guidance for
+## Who this is for

-This guide is for:
+The Standard for Public Code is for the people who create and reuse public code:

 * policy makers
 * business and project management
 * developers and designers

-Working at:
+These people work at:

 * public organisations: institutions and administrations
 * vendors of policy and information technology to public organisations